 We tend to think that because butter is a dairy product, made from cream, there's a food safety issue with leaving the butter out on the counter.
 But is that true?
 Let's walk through what makes butter different and why storing butter at room temperature is okay, within reason.

 Yes, butter is a dairy product.
 But the type of butter you buy at the grocery store is a pasteurized dairy product with high-fat content and a low level of water molecules, about an 80/20 percent ratio.
 Pasteurization, plus the fat and water content, means that it's harder for bacteria to grow.
 Salted butter has an extra layer of protection against bacterial growth due to the salt.

 So it's safe, but for how long?

-The USDA says this about room temperature butter: "Butter and margarine are safe at room temperature.
+For more insight, the USDA says this about room temperature butter: "Butter and margarine are safe at room temperature.
 However, if butter is left out at room temperature for several days, the flavor can turn rancid so it's best to leave out whatever you can use within a day or two.
 Margarine, especially soft tub margarine, can separate into oil or water and solids when not kept refrigerated although it will be safe."
 So, for the question of how long butter can sit out, it depends the type of butter and the temperature of your kitchen.

 You'll know if your butter on the counter turns rancid; it will smell off and it will taste terrible.
 (Trust me, if you've ever tasted oil or butter that's turned, you'll never forget the taste.)
 It generally doesn't happen overnight but leave the butter out long enough and it will go bad.

 Tips for leaving butter on the counter